Inventory Management

 Consistency matters more than precision in the early stages.
 A rough number tracked weekly beats a perfect number calculated once a quarter.

 Of the five, reorder point accuracy is the leading indicator.
 The other four measure what has already happened.
-Reorder point accuracy tells you what is about to happen — whether you are set up for a stockout or an overstock situation before it occurs.
+Reorder point accuracy tells you what is about to happen.
+If you only have time for one KPI this week, check your reorder points on your five highest-velocity SKUs.
+In most cases, at least two will need adjustment.

 Five KPIs.
 Tracked consistently.
 Acted on weekly.
 That is the entire system.
-Everything else is optional once these five are running cleanly.

 Free Supply Chain Tools